Explainable Bayesian Optimization: Background and Problem Setting

-BO identifies minima for a black-box objective $f(\mathbf{x})$ defined in a bounded search-space $\mathcal{D}\subseteq\mathcal{R}^d$:
+BO identifies minima ($\mathbf{x_{opt}}$) for a black-box objective $f(\mathbf{x})$ defined in a bounded search-space $\mathcal{D}\subseteq\mathcal{R}^d$:

-$f$ is a black-box function that is \textit{expensive to evaluate, noisy, and not known in closed-form.} The GP serves as an approximator of the objective function~\cite{shahriari2015taking}.
+$f$ is a black-box function that is \textit{expensive to evaluate, noisy, and not known in closed form.} The GP serves as an approximator of the objective function~\cite{shahriari2015taking}.
 We assume that the underlying GP approximates the optimization space sufficiently.
-Minimizing GP approximation error is a different research area~\cite{rodemann2022accounting}.
+Minimizing the GP approximation error is a separate research area~\cite{rodemann2022accounting}.